 Change of Seasons

-As we enter the fall season our bodies need a purging from the toxins built up over the summer months.
-Summer is San Antonio's most aggressive season of the year.
-If you feel sluggish, out of rhythm or with a compromised immune system you should consider an Ayurvedic cleanse.
-Cleansing with mono diet principles is also a form of preventative health care.
+Summer is San Antonio’s most aggressive season of the year.
+In the months leading up to summer, cleansing helps to prepare the body for the harsh heat of Pitta season.
+As we enter the fall season, our bodies need a purging from the toxins built up over the summer months.
+If you feel sluggish, out of rhythm or with a compromised immune system, you should consider adding Ayurvedic cleansing to your health and wellness tool box .
+Cleansing with mono diet principles throughout the year is a safe and effective form of preventative health care.

 What is a mono diet?